What is Liver Reset?

 Not to be used by those with Addison's disease or a history of electrolyte imbalance.
 Do not use if pregnant or breastfeeding, if you have a sulfur sensitivity, if you plan to consume alcohol, or if you are allergic or sensitive to any of the ingredients in this supplement.

-Avoid if taking the following medications: blood thinners, diuretics, or steroid medications.
+DO NOT TAKE if taking the following medications: blood thinners, diuretics, or steroid medications.

 +Note regarding levothyroxine: As liver supportive supplements may increase thyroid hormones, specifically T4 to T3 conversion, this product is not recommended for those with active hyperthyroidism.
 As recommended with any lifestyle interventions, individuals with hypothyroidism and normal thyroid function should monitor their levels of thyroid hormones while taking this supplement, and test thyroid hormone levels every 30-90 days to see if a medication adjustment is needed.